Clean and Green

 - Checklists for running a litter pick

-- Risk assessments to help ensure you keep safe whilst doing your bit
+- A risk assessments to help ensure you keep safe whilst doing your bit .
+(This can be tailored for your group's safety)

 - Posters and social media graphics to use to promote the fantastic work you’re doing